-One that can be used for all the agreements that your business makes with customers, suppliers, and employees.
-You need a digital signature tool that is easy to use, integrates with other apps and document management systems you use, has identification verification, and one that allows you to use pre-made templates.
+The answer is simple: one that can be used for all the agreements that your business makes with customers, suppliers, and employees.
+You need a e-signature tool that is easy to use, integrates with other apps and document management systems you use, has identification verification, and one that allows you to use pre-made templates.

 A guide for choosing the best electronic signature solution